DFC Prag: Stadium

 DFC Prag played its first matches at a sports field on the so-called Königswiese.
-The Königsweise, which later came to be known as the Kaiserwiese (Císařská louka in Czech), is a man-made island on the Vltava River, in the district of Smíchov in Prague.
+The Königswiese, which later came to be known as the Kaiserwiese (Císařská louka in Czech), is a man-made island on the Vltava River, in the district of Smíchov in Prague.
 The sports field was also used by other football teams, and was the site of the first derby between SK Slavia Prague and AC Sparta Prague in 1896.

 However, the club was soon to find itself a new home at the underdeveloped Letná area.
 For this purpose, the club tore up a tent in the southeastern corner of the area and built a sports field, which in addition to a fence also had a covered grandstand.
 The stadium was named Stadion Belvedere and came to hold 18,000 spectators.
-The stadium of SK Slavia Prague, one of the biggest rivals of the DFC Prag, was at the time located in the immediate vicinity.
+The stadium of SK Slavia Prague, one of the biggest rivals of the DFC Prag, was at the time located right next.

 Stadion Belvedere was situated in the southeast corner of the Letná Park.
 The stadium was completely demolished in 1939, to make place for the National Agricultural Museum, which was constructed on the site in 1937–1939.
 The National Agricultural Museum still occupies the site today, with the National Technical Museum situated directly opposite.